ivnsch/clojushop/README.md

 ##### Currency

 In order to allow maximal flexibility, each product is saved with a currency.
 This may be subject to change, since it's difficult to handle the payment.
-Currently, the stored currency identifiers are sent to the client, but the client can send only one currency to payment service.
+Currently, the payment service accepts only one currency.

 ##### TODOs